Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

 Modern life offers something our ancestors never faced before: unlimited, instant stimulation.

-It is supplied more than ever with smartphones, which two decades ago did not even exist.
-Yet now they are an item we cannot live without.
+It is supplied more than ever with Smart phones, which two decades ago didn’t even exist.
+Yet, now they’re an item we can’t live without.
 They provide constant dopamine fixes while scrolling social media, news blogs, short reels and constant notifications.
-The same happens with processed food, which is engineered for maximum taste.
-Then there are sugar spikes, alcohol, nicotine, prescription drugs and more.
+Just like eating processed food does, which are engineered for maximum taste.
+Then, there’s the sugar spikes, alcohol, nicotine, prescription drugs and more.

-They all have the same thing in common.
-They create rapid dopamine spikes.
-They feel satisfying at the time, which they are designed to do.
-The only problem is the speed and intensity of the spike.
+They all have the same thing in common, creating rapid dopamine spikes.
+They feel satisfying at the time, which they’re designed to do.
+The only problem is the speed and intensity these levels spike.

-This is because everything that goes up must come down.
+This is because everything that goes up — must come down.
+It has to in order to reach homeostatis.
+Your brain's natural equilibrium of chemicals

-This is where you notice symptoms such as:
+This is where you notice tell-tale symptoms where your:

 • Motivation drops